flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

   There are two common ways to name a variable.
 For an example we will consider a variable with a name that can be read as "black knight".
 The first way is lower case with underscores for spaces: `black_knight`.
 The second is often called "camel case": `BlackKnight`.
 Obviously you can use all caps (`BLACKKNIGHT`), no spaces (`blackknight`), some abbreviation (`blk_knt`)  or any combination of these.
 However, the lower case with underscores and camel case are the most common for general use variables.

   When writing Python especially as you are learning, stick to the lower case with underscores.
-For what we will be doing this will help your code be more readable and clear to you and anyone else reading it.
+For what we will be doing, this will help you avoid annoying errors and make your code more readable and clear to you and anyone else reading it.

   Understand however, that this is not a hard and fast rule and should be broken if there is a good reason to do so.
 We will break this rule later on as we explore more features.